meilisearch/documentation/guides/advanced_guides/configuration.md

   Because this allocates 100Gb on MeiliSearch launch, a Windows user can use this option to decrease the size of the database.

 [To know more about storage in MeiliSearch look at this guide](/resources/about_storage.md)

+ By default, This size is in bytes but it can be represented in different units (bytes, kilobytes, megabytes, etc..), more information [here](#available-size-units).

 **Default value**: `107374182400` (100 GiB)